From Good to Excellent in DDD: Understanding Application-Service Patterns in Domain-Driven Design - 6/10

 Application-Services handle integrations with APIs, databases, or messaging systems without exposing these details to the domain model.

-Best Practices for Implementing Application-Services Pattern
+Best Practices for Implementing the Application-Services Pattern

-Keep Application-Services Thin
+Keep Application-Services lightweight

 Avoid embedding domain logic in Application-Services.
 Delegate operations to Domain-Services, aggregates, or value objects.

-Focus on Orchestration
+Focus on orchestration

 Return DTOs (Data Transfer Objects)